TrentU-MaDGIC/QualitativeDataAnalysisNVivo-Basics/content/07_CreateQueries.md

 ## Text Search Query
 1. Click “Explore” on the ribbon view (top pane).
 2. Click “Text Search”, found at the center-left of the “Explore” ribbon.
-3. Specify what files you want to search by clicking “Selected Items” under “Search In” (e.g. Files  “Transcripts”).
+3. Specify what files you want to search by clicking “Selected Items” under “Search In” (e.g. "Files" > “Transcripts”).
 4. Type the word that you want to locate/review within your data (e.g. “Research Data Management”).
 <img src="./images/37_TextWordSearch.png" style="width:80%">